ais-climber/ais-climber.github.io/_pages/about.md

   - /about.html
 ---

-About Me, Professionally
+About my work
 ======
 Hi, I'm Caleb.
 I am currently working through a PhD in Computer Science at Indiana University, with the supervision of [Larry Moss](https://iulg.sitehost.iu.edu/moss/) and [Saúl Blanco](http://homes.sice.indiana.edu/sblancor/).

-I aspire to do machine learning (ML) and cognition research from the vantage point of formal logic.
-The dominant paradigms of the two (neural networks, knowledge representation) may appear incompatible, synthesizing the two is necessary to resolve a deep mystery in artificial intelligence:  Why must we trade off between deep (yet brittle) reasoning, and flexible (yet shallow) learning, when humans and other animals seem to pull off both just fine?

-Typically, work blending the two happens on the connectionist front.
-For example, the Neural-Symbolic Learning and Reasoning effort [link](https://arxiv.org/pdf/1711.03902.pdf) aims to embed logical reasoning within special neural network architectures.
-My current kick is "reversing" this work -- embedding connectionist learning (and other ML) within special logics.
+The bee in my bonnet at the moment concerns how we can consider machine learning systems as dynamic modal logics.
+The point is to integrate reasoning alongside learning _on the logical front_; by doing so, we can apply well-known completeness, complexity, and expressivity results to better understand machine learning.

-I also have a little bee in my bonnet:  Cognitively plausible logics.
-These systems aim to formalize fragments of _actual_ cognitive reasoning, rather than the traditional logical domain of _ideal_ or _correct_ reasoning.
-Today, these take the following forms:
+More broadly, I study _cognitively plausible logics_ -- logics that  formalize fragments of _actual_ cognitive reasoning, rather than the traditional logical subject of _ideal_ or _rational_ reasoning.
+I can be spotted in the wild reading papers on:
-- Description logics for reasoning about concepts
+- Syllogistic and description logics for reasoning about concepts
 - Natural logics for reasoning in natural language
-- Epistemic logics for boundedly rational reasoning
-- Dynamic, modal, and hybrid logics for reasoning alongside learning The ground here is fertile, and I take every opportunity to fly out and see the greenery.
+- Dynamic, modal, and hybrid logics for learning alongside traditional reasoning

-About Me, Personally
+About myself
 ======
 The PhD is all-consuming; even when I'm not doing work, I tend to wear the above hat 24/7.
 So when I do relax, I tend to prefer low-overhead fun:  Reading comics, watching movies, and (typical of my generation) sharing memes.
 Here are some of my favorites: